 • Test server-side functionality depends on Integrate front-end and back-end

-• Deploy the website to the server depends on Test server-side functionality
+• Deploy the website to the server depends on test server-side functionality

 Create the project network diagram